tmiw/ezDV/manual/4-using-the-web-interface.md

 # Using the web interface

 ezDV provides a web interface to allow users to adjust its configuration and operate some of its features.
-When Wi-Fi is enabled on ezDV, this interface is accessible through a regular web browser (such as Google Chrome or Microsoft Edge).
+When networking is enabled on ezDV, this interface is accessible through a regular web browser (such as Google Chrome or Microsoft Edge).

 ## Accessing the web interface